deliveroo/deliveroo.engineering/alerting.md

 Example:
 The end user does not care about MySQL server being unreachable.
 She cares about not being able to view a property or sign in.

-Example 2: Less extreme example would be users not receiving transactional emails.
+Example 2: A less extreme example would be users not receiving transactional emails.
 There might be multiple causes why (code error, delayed jobs not processing, Mandrill not accessible, ...).
 Alerting on cause would mean setting up alerts for each cause.

 ### Peer review for all alerts